 The sauce for the pasta is made with just a handful of ingredients: anchovies from the Venetian lagoon, onions, and white wine.

-1. Something al Nero di Seppia (Something in Squid Ink Sauce)
+Anything al Nero di Seppia (Anything in Squid Ink Sauce)

 Seppie (squid) is a native of Venetian lagoon and is often found at Rialto Market sold with ink for making strikingly black sauce for pastas and risottos.
 Different guides on what to eat in Venice recommend to try spaghetti al nero di seppia or risotto al nero di seppia.
 The latter makes more sense to me since rice is a staple of Venetian cuisine, whereas pasta is less popular in the region of Veneto.

 I personally tried seppie al nero (squid in its own ink) served with polenta, and it was a true revelation.
-I ordered the dish simply because it’s a must-try in Venice, but was skeptical about its taste.
+I ordered it simply because it’s a must-try dish in Venice, but was skeptical about its taste.
 The sauce turned out to be delicate, slightly sweet, and like nothing I’ve ever tried before.

 Seafood being one of the pillars of Venetian cuisine, it is no wonder fritto misto is one of those dishes you’ll find everywhere you go.
 Fish, cuttlefish, sardines, squid tentacles, and shrimps are most commonly used in Venetian fritto misto.
 It usually comes without sauces, with only a wedge of lemon to squeeze on top.